xythian/hyde/README.markdown

 #### Clever CSS Processor

-Runs through the all the files defined in the configuration associated with ``'hydeengine.media_processors.CleverCSS'`` and converts them to css.
+Runs through the all the files defined in the configuration associated with ``'hyde.media_processors.CleverCSS'`` and converts them to css.

 You need to install Clever CSS using ``sudo easy_install CleverCSS`` command for this processor to work.